cbcrg/tcoffee/docs/tcoffee_manual.rst

 Using protein 2D/3D structural information
 ==========================================
 Using structural information when aligning sequences is very useful.
 The reason is that structures diverge slower than sequences.
-As a consequence, one may still find a discernable homology between two sequences that have been diverging for so long that their sequences have evolved beyond recognition.
-Yet, when assembling the correct structure based MSA, you will realize that these sequences contain key conserved residues that a simple alignment procedure was unable to reveal.
+As a consequence, one may still find a discernable homology between two sequences that have been diverging for a long time beyond recognition using their corresponding structure.
+Yet, when assembling a structure-based MSA, you will realize that these sequences contain key conserved residues that a simple alignment procedure was unable to reveal.
 We show you in this section how to make the best of T-Coffee tools to incorporate structural information in your alignment.

 Using 3D structures: Expresso/3D-Coffee
 ---------------------------------------
-What is Expresso?
+What is Expresso/3D-Coffee?
-^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Expresso is the latest T-Coffee mode.
-It is not yet available for local installation, but you can run it from the www.tcoffee.org server.
-The principle of Expresso is simple: the server runs a BLAST between every sequence in your query against the PDB database.
-If it finds a structure similar enough to a sequence in your dataset (>60% identity), it will use that structure as a template for your sequence.
-Template files look something like:
+Expresso/3D-Coffee is one of the most recent improvement of T-Coffee.
+The principle is simple: the server runs a BLAST between every sequence in your query against the PDB database.
+If it finds a structure similar enough to a sequence in your dataset, it will use that structure as a template for your sequence.
+Templates are stored in a template file.
+Template files can be generated manually or automatically by the Expresso.
+The difference between 3D-Coffee and Expresso lies on how it fetches the structure: using Expresso, the procedure is entirely automated but can be controlled by the user; using 3D-Coffee is more tricky as the name of the sequences should correspond to the structure file name.
+At the end of this step, whenever there are enough templates (minimum of two obviously), Expresso will align sequences using the structural information, otherwise sequences will be aligned using the T-Coffee aligner.
+A template file format looks like this:

 ::